 Spotify is now offering the opportunity to test its premium features for 90 days.
 Before it was only 30 days, and sometimes only 90 days as an action.
 Now the test period of the premium demo is said to have been permanently increased to around 3 months, as app risks here shows.
 After the trial phase, if there is no cancellation, you can continue with a subscription for € 9,99 per month.
 Further information and details of the control mechanisms for family accounts are available from the linked source.

-With Apple Arcade, the technology giant from Cupertino will bring another software-based service to users.
+With Apple Arcade, the technology giant is out Cupertino bring another software-side service to the users.
 Now the subscription prices for the cross-gaming offer are said to have become known.
 Like app dangers here assumes it could be 5,99 euros a month; other sources are more in favor of 4,99 euros because the US market is assuming $ 4,99 - like here at MacRumors.
 Since previous forecasts and rumors tended towards 9,99 euros, you can be positively surprised and certainly treat yourself to a month of paddling here and there.

 And then there's another service that fan boys and girls expect.
 The competitive offer to Netflix and other streaming providers for films and series called Apple TV + should now also carry a price tag.
 How dangers to the app again at this point reported, you could expect $ 9,99, i.e. 9,99 euros in this country.
 Then such a subscription would be cheaper than with Netflix or other comparable providers.
 However, at Apple it is questionable what content will be included in addition to the self-produced films and series.
 In the case of app threats, the question of a bundle offer with other services (Apple Music, iCloud storage, Apple Arcade, etc.) is also asked - another interesting topic.